RobertKozak/MonoMobile.Views/README.markdown

-	[Caption] 		- use this caption instead of default [Checkmark]		- creates a CheckboxElement rather than a RadioButtonElement [List]			- Takes an IEnumerable and renders it inline in a section rather than on another page [Order]			- makes the order the elements are rendered more explicit [Section]		- starts a new section to hold elements [Skip] 			- ignore this field or property
+	[Caption] 		- use this caption instead of default [Checkmark]		- creates a CheckboxElement rather than a RadioButtonElement [Order]			- makes the order the elements are rendered more explicit [Section]		- starts a new section to hold elements [Skip] 			- ignore this field or property